 Both Clubs have a long and consistent track record of player development with numerous players in both genders moving on to play in college, at the national team level and even professional soccer abroad.
 Former FCLA player Haji Wright played many years at FCLA before moving to the LA Galaxy Academy and he is now a professional player under contract at FC Shalke 04 of the German Bundesliga.
 He also has 51 appearances for the US National Teams at the U15 through U19 levels and is a prolific striker scoring 31 goals for his country.
 His younger brother Hanif Wright, who also played at FCLA, is also currently playing in professional soccer in the lower German leagues.

 Ali Riley is the most well known former Westside Breakers player.
 Ali played all but her last year of club soccer with the Breakers.
 Ali went on the play at Stanford University where she captained the team to two NCAA semi-finals and one final.
 She was then selected as the 10th pick in the first round of the 2010 WPS Draft by FC Gold Pride (San Francisco) and she went on to win the WPS Rookie of the Year Award.
 Ali has been playing professional soccer in Sweden since 2012 with FC Rosengard.
 At the International level, Ali has represented New Zealand 95 times and she has served as the team captain since 2017.
-She has played in three Women's World Cups (2011 and 2015) and two Olympic games (2008, 2012 and 2016) for the New Zealand National Team.
+She has played in three Women's World Cups (2007, 2011 and 2015) and three Olympic games (2008, 2012 and 2016) for the New Zealand National Team.